sandeepbartwal1-code/Sandeep-Bartwal/README.md

 **Work force and Sales Intelligence Dashboard project using MS Excel**.

 The project Includes:
-Amazon Sales Dataset excel file
+Amazon Sales Dataset excel file.
-A Pdf File on Requirement for insights on data excel Dashboard file which includes calculated columns using x lookup and basic excel functions,pivot tables, dashboard and insights.
+A Pdf File on Requirement for insights on data.
+Excel Dashboard file which includes calculated columns using x lookup and basic excel functions,pivot tables, dashboard and insights.

 **Task Breakdown:**